Ethcad/SelfDrivingNetwork/README.md

 # SelfDrivingNetwork
-An experimental convolutional neural network in TensorFlow, intended to be used with my SelfDrivingSim project.
+An experimental convolutional neural network in Keras, intended to be used with my SelfDrivingSim project.